 Chronically absent students are less likely to read at grade level, more likely to drop out of high school, and less likely to attend college than their peers with satisfactory attendance.
 And repeated years of chronic absenteeism only worsen these impacts.
 Furthermore, it is often clear early in the school year who is at risk of becoming chronically absent.
-Students who miss two to four days of school in September are five times more likely to be chronically absent than students who miss fewer than 2 days.
+Students who miss two to four days of school in September are five times more likely to be chronically absent than students who miss fewer than two days.

 Prior to the COVID-19 pandemic, students were chronically absent for a multitude of reasons: academic struggles, chronic illness, difficulties with food or housing, bullying, caring for a family member, and at-home responsibilities, among many others.
 The COVID-19 pandemic has only added to that list.
 Students are now chronically absent at a higher rate due to struggles with mental health, transportation, feeling safe or welcome in school, and the grief that comes with losing a loved one.
 Every student is different and has a unique set of needs and reasons for why they may be chronically absent.
 Attendance data that is disaggregated by school, grade, neighborhood, and demographic variables, like gender and socioeconomic status, can help shine a light on these reasons for chronic absenteeism.